sujaym2000/camel-rest-service/README.md

 ```
 #### Solution Explanation

 Front end exposed 2 REST APIs to create and get order details for customer.
-Internally It make call to back end service which consumes xml data format.
-Solution does json request validation and transforms request to downstream api expected xml format.
-Test provides end to end integration test. for happy journey and negative scenarios.
+Internally It makes call to back end service which consumes xml data format.
+Solution makes json request validation and transforms request to downstream api expected xml format.
+Test are end to end integration test to cover for happy journey and negative scenarios.

 #### Exposed Endpoints
 ```